YahirIbarra/notas-hacking/retos bandit/Level 4.md

 ## Objetivo
-The password for the next level is stored in a file called **-** located in the home directory
+The password for the next level is stored in the only human-readable file in the **inhere** directory.
+Tip: if your terminal is messed up, try the “reset” command.

 ## Datos de acceso al nivel
 **bandit.labs.overthewire.org**
-bandit1
+bandit4
-NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL
+2EW7BBsr6aMMoJ2HjW067dm8EgX26xNe

 ## Solución
 ```
-C:\Users\yahir>ssh bandit1@bandit.labs.overthewire.org -p 2220
+C:\Users\yahir\OneDrive\Desktop\6to_Semestre\Seguridad en Redes\Notas Hacking>ssh bandit4@bandit.labs.overthewire.org -p2220
                          _                     _ _ _
                         | |__   __ _ _ __   __| (_) |_
                         | '_ \ / _` | '_ \ / _` | | __|